 You don’t know who to believe and your head spins faster than Linda’s Blair’s in The Excorcist.

 Grains are healthy.
 Grains are deadly.
 Grinding is sensible.
 Grinders are bad.
 Vegetables are healthy.
 Vegetables kill your cat.
 You’re gonna die of salmonella.
 Raw meat cures.
 Raw meat kills.
 Beware of raw.
 Embrace raw.
 Be afraid.
 Vets know best.
 Vets know nothing about nutrition.
 Do it my way and only my way.

-Jumpin' Jehosophat - no wonder so many astute people are stumped.
-I thought it was a pain in the gluteus a dozen years ago when I first began the dizzying work sorting out fact from fiction and deciding whether and how to feed a raw diet to my critters.
-The information explosion - heightened by intra-raw-feeding-world sniping - since then made it worse.
+No wonder so many astute people are stumped.
+I thought it was a pain in the gluteus 20 ago when I first began the dizzying work sorting out fact from fiction and deciding whether and how to feed a raw diet to my critters.
+The information explosion, heightened by intra-raw-feeding-world sniping, since then made it worse.

 If your head is spinning?
 Congratulations – you’re human.

-With all the usual caveats about how I know that there are many successful ways to feed raw food to cats and that I'm not a veterinarian, here are the five principles that this lay person uses to guide herself through this confounding thicket.
+With all the usual caveats about how I know that there are many successful ways to feed raw food to cats and with the reminder that I’m not a veterinarian, here are five principles that this lay person uses to guide herself through this confounding thicket.

 Wait.
 There’s a sixth principle too.
 Keep your good humor.
 When you’re elbow deep in mind-numbing nutrient tables and just spent the last six hours hunting down that one solitary reference to how much taurine is supposedly in a mouse but you can’t find it and your life is passing you by and you’re ready to abandon all hope and fill the stupid gravity feeder with neon-colored kibble because what the hell at least it’s pretty?
 Go watch a Simon’s Cat video or listen to a Mel Brooks and Carl Reiner audio about the 2000-year old man.
 Take a few breaths.